Interesting words in the Bible

 The first word that I should like to look at is a profound one.
 It is the name of the God of Israel.
 In Hebrew it looks like this:

 Let me say at the outset that I don’t know any Hebrew.
 I hope I know enough about Hebrew for the purpose of this talk.
 The four Hebrew letters, reading from right to left as always in Hebrew, are Yodh, He, Waw, He [jod he wɔ he].
-In our Latin script they are transliterated as JHWH.
-That representation of God’s name is known as the Tetragrammaton, which is just a fancy Greek word meaning four letters.
-I will pronounce it as ‘Yahweh’ [jah'we] but you won’t find out why it’s pronounced like that for a few minutes yet.
-It may be written Yahweh also.
+In our own familiar Latin script that the English language is written in, they are transliterated as YHWH or JHWH.
+This four‐letter biblical name for the God of Israel, whether in Hebrew lettering or in our Latin script, is known as the tetragrammaton, which is just a fancy Greek word meaning four letters.
+I will pronounce it as ‘Yahweh’ [ˈjaˌhwe] but you won’t find out why it’s pronounced like that for a few minutes yet.
+It may be written ⟨Yahweh⟩ or ⟨Jahweh⟩ also.